-During the 2019-2020 academic year, the University of Maine is piloting the INSPIRE Maine Scholarship program.
+During the 2019-2020 academic year, the University of Maine is piloting the INSPIRE Maine scholarship program.
 INSPIRE Maine guarantees that a student meeting the requirements, will receive enough federal, state, and institutional grant and scholarship funds to cover the cost of tuition and fees for the academic year.
-This program is targeted to in-state students who are eligible for Federal Pell Grant and have a strong high school academic record - our low income Maine families.
+This program is targeted to In-State, Federal Pell Grant eligible students with a strong high school academic record - our low income Maine families.
 It is proposed that as we move into the 2020-2021 cycle, INSPIRE Maine becomes more than just a financial aid initiative.
-Students who are eligible for the INSPIRE Maine Scholarship would receive additional advising support from student support services, academic advisors, and financial aid advisors prior to coming to campus and through their first year.
-By requiring a certain number of advising sessions (i.e. students would be required to meet with a financial aid advisor at least once per semester, or at certain checkpoints throughout the semester they would meet with their academic advisor or student support services), the campus would ensure that this higher risk population of students are being special handled.
+Students who are eligible for the INSPIRE Maine scholarship would receive additional advising support from student support services, academic advisors, and financial aid advisors prior to coming to campus and through their first year.
+By requiring a certain number of advising sessions (for example, an INSPIRE student would be required to meet with a financial aid advisor at least once each semester, or at certain checkpoints throughout the semester they would need to meet with their academic advisor or student support services), the campus would ensure that this higher risk population of students are being special handled.
 Additional outreach and communication can also be targeted to this group around FAFSA and verification completion, financial literacy, and other important student success topics.

 c.
-Purchase a scholarship management tool to manage University, Foundation, and outside scholarship administration.
+Purchase a Scholarship Management Tool through Campus Logic's Scholarship Universe to manage University, Foundation, and outside scholarship administration.

 UMaine is in dire need of software to help us manage restricted scholarships, currently numbered at over 2,000 and growing rapidly.
-With a scholarship management tool the Office of Student Financial Aid would be able to award restricted and college scholarships to students earlier in the awarding cycle including matching first year students with potential scholarship money sooner in the award year, eliminating the need to exchange funds after students have been awarded, provide a central repository for fund data such as scholarship criteria, financials, donor information, and recipient data, provide a central, branded, online location for students to access information about, and apply for, scholarships, auto-match students to applicable scholarship opportunities, better connect donors and recipients through online profiles and thank you letters, improve donor reporting capabilities, and improve internal reporting capabilities.
-Successful implementation of a scholarship management tool will result in improved access to scholarships for students, better fund utilization, internal processing efficiencies, more opportunity for donor/recipient interaction, and ultimately enhance our stewardship efforts.
+With a scholarship management tool such as Scholarship Universe, the Office of Student Financial Aid would be able to award restricted and college scholarships to students earlier in the awarding cycle - including matching First Year students with potential scholarship money sooner in the award year, eliminating the need to exchange funds after students have been awarded, provide a central repository for fund data such as scholarship criteria, financials, donor information, and recipient data, provide a central, branded, online location for students to access information about, and apply for, scholarships, auto-match students to applicable scholarship opportunities, better connect donors and recipients through online profiles and thank you letters, improve donor reporting capabilities, and improve internal reporting capabilities.
+Successful implementation of a product like Scholarship Universe will result in improved access to scholarships for students, better fund utilization, internal processing efficiencies, more opportunity for donor/recipient interaction, and ultimately enhance our stewardship efforts.

 d.
-Allocate funds to create an Institutional Work Initiative program (mirroring the Federal Work-Study Program).
+Allocate funds to create an Institutional Work Initiative program (mirroring Federal Work-Study).